JadeAbel/Eye-Exercise/README.md

 In my best MJ voice - "I always feel like somebody's watching me".

 Project Title: Eye Exercise
 Description: As you move your pointer across the screen, the eyes follow.
+This movement is performed using the 'onmouseover' event.
+They eyes were created using CSS.

 Usage: FUN

 HOW TO RUN: Open the index.html file on your browser.

 Support: Email jade.marie.abel@gmail.com

 Roadmap: In the future, their could be more eyes.
-Different images could be used so that there are different pairs of eyes (lion, tiger, bear etc.).
+Different CSS styling or imported images could be used so that there are different pairs of eyes (lion, tiger, bear etc.).

 License information:
 MIT License